Book of Saint Albans

-The Book of Saint Albans (or Boke of Seynt Albans) is the common title of a book printed in 1486 that is a compilation of matters relating to the interests of the time of a gentleman.
+The Book of Saint Albans, originally Boke of Seynt Albans, is the common title of a book printed in 1486 that is a compilation of matters relating to the interests of the time of a gentleman.
 It was the last of eight books printed by the St Albans Press in England.
-It is also known by titles that are more accurate, such as "The Book of Hawking, Hunting, and Blasing of Arms".
+It is also known by titles that are more accurate, such as The Book of Hawking, Hunting, and Blasing of Arms.
 The printer is sometimes called the Schoolmaster Printer.
 This edition credits the book, or at least the part on hunting, to Juliana Berners as there is an attribution at the end of the 1486 edition reading: "Explicit Dam Julyans Barnes in her boke of huntyng".

 It contains three essays, on hawking, hunting, and heraldry.
 It became popular, and went through many editions, quickly acquiring an additional essay on angling.
 The section on heraldry contains many coats-of-arms printed in six colours (including black ink and the white of the page), the first colour printing in England.
 During the 16th century the work was very popular, and was reprinted many times.
 It was edited by Gervase Markham in 1595 as The Gentleman's Academic.

-Scholarship on the sources of the Book indicates that little in it was original.
+Scholarship on the sources of the book indicates that little in it was original.
 It is expressly stated at the end of the Blasynge of Armys that the section was "translatyd and compylyt," and it is likely that the other treatises are translations, probably from the French.
 An older form of the treatise on fishing was edited in 1883 by Mr T. Satchell from a manuscript in possession of Alfred Denison.
 This treatise probably dates from about 1450, and formed the foundation of that section in the book of 1496.
 Only three perfect copies of the first edition are known to exist.
 A facsimile, entitled The Boke of St Albans, with an introduction by William Blades, appeared in 1881.